 How to Use this Crumble Topping Recipe

 This crumble topping is super versatile and can be used in a number of ways!
 Personally, we love to top it with caramel sauce and a big scoop of ice cream.
-However, for more ideas, take a look below!
+However, for more inspiration, take a look below!

 • Sprinkle it over warm apple cinnamon oatmeal for a sweet pie-inspired breakfast!